fewtori/31github/README.md

 # 31github
-👋 Hi, I’m @fewtori
-👀 I’m interested in cars, programming and traveling
-🌱 I’m currently learning programming
-📫 How to reach me fewtori@gmail.com
-31 Day Challenge from GrowthHungry I want to learn new things about Programming.
-In 31 Days I believe, that I can achieve basic level in Java language.
-Also that is the best way to improve time menegment and self-discipline.
-For about two month I wanted to start learning, but day by day only thing that I did - procrastinated.
-Thank you GrowthHungry for this challenge.
+👋 Hello, I'm @fewtori! 👀 I have a keen interest in cars, programming, and exploring new places. 🌱 Currently, I am immersed in the world of programming and eagerly learning the ropes. 📫 You can reach me at fewtori@gmail.com.

+Embarking on the 31 Day Challenge presented by GrowthHungry, my goal is to delve into the realm of programming.
+Over the next 31 days, I aim to attain a basic proficiency in the Java language.
+This challenge not only provides an opportunity for learning but also serves as a means to enhance time management and self-discipline.
+For the past two months, the desire to start learning was present, but each day was marked by procrastination.
+Thanks to GrowthHungry for presenting this challenge and providing the push needed to take the first steps in this exciting journey!